Licence suspension and disqualification

 Your driving record will be reviewed by Transport for NSW

 You will then receive an eligibility status letter and a copy of your driving record.
-This letter will tell you if Transport considers you eligible to apply for the removal of your disqualification.
+This letter will tell you if Transport for NSW considers you eligible to apply for the removal of your disqualification through a NSW local court.

 After receiving your eligibility status letter, if you decide to continue with your application, you’ll need to complete the Local court Application to remove driver licence disqualification form [PDF].